 A Brief Introduction

-The Twonker is a MIDI Plugin that allows a digital piano (or any MIDI instrument) to play tones from the Overtone Series (also known as the Harmonic Series).
-It is designed to run within most Digital Audio Workstations as a Synth Plugin on Windows, MacOS, and Linux.
+The Twonker is a free audio workstation MIDI Plugin that allows a digital piano (or any MIDI instrument) to play tones from the Overtone Series (also known as the Harmonic Series).
+It is designed to run within most digital audio workstations as a synthesizer on MacOS, Windows, and Linux.

 What are Overtones?